NIT Australia

 Diploma of Information Technology (Advanced Networking)

-The Diploma of Information Technology (Advanced Networking) at NIT Australia is designed to provide you with training in the skills and knowledge required to become a computer networking professional.
-You will be exposed to popular technologies in computer networking such as Windows and Linux operating systems; Windows servers; networking equipment including routers, switches, wireless access points; Virtualisation hypervisors – VMware and Hyper-V; and Microsoft Azure platform.
+The Diploma of Information Technology (Advanced Networking) at the National Institute of Technology is designed to provide you with training in the skills and knowledge required to become a computer networking professional.
+You will be exposed to popular technologies in computer networking such as Windows and Linux operating systems; Windows servers; networking equipment including routers, switches, and wireless access points; Virtualisation hypervisors – VMware and Hyper-V; and Microsoft Azure platform.

 lowerfees_jswa_large